Exploring the connection between compact object mergers and fast X-ray transients: The cases of LXT 240402A and EP250207b: Introduction

 \section{Introduction}

-Mergers of two compact objects, either two neutron stars (NSs) or a NS and a black hole (BH), are widely recognized as the progenitors of most short-duration gamma-ray bursts (GRBs; \citealt{Eichler1989, Gehrels2005, Lee2007, Berger2014}).
-The multi-messenger detection of the binary neutron star (NS) merger GW170817, together with GRB~170817A and the optical/infrared kilonova (AT2017gfo), cemented this long-standing hypothesis by directly linking a NS merger to prompt high-energy emission and r-process nucleosynthesis \citep{Abbott2017PRL,Abbott2017MMA}.
+Mergers of two compact objects, either two neutron stars (NSs) or an NS and a black hole (BH), are widely recognised as the progenitors of most short-duration gamma-ray bursts (GRBs; \citealt{Eichler1989, Gehrels2005, Lee2007, Berger2014}).
+The multi-messenger detection of the NS merger GW170817, together with GRB~170817A and the optical/infrared kilonova (AT2017gfo), cemented this long-standing hypothesis by directly linking a NS merger to prompt high-energy emission and r-process nucleosynthesis \citep{Abbott2017PRL,Abbott2017MMA}.
 In this framework, a narrowly collimated relativistic jet launched by the merger remnant produces the initial gamma-ray phase \citep{Piran2004, Kumar2015}, whereas the sub-relativistic neutron-rich ejecta unbound during or after the merger power the kilonova via radioactive heating \citep{LiPaczynski1998,BarnesKasen2013,Tanaka2013,MetzgerLRR}.

-More recently, mounting observational evidence indicates that compact-object mergers are also likely progenitors of some long duration GRBs \citep[e.g.][]{Gehrels2006, Zhang2007, Troja2022, Rastinejad2022, Yang2024}, demonstrating that the merger remnant, either an accreting BH or a massive NS, can produce both classical short-duration($\lesssim$2 s) emission and also power minute-long gamma-ray transients The unusual phenomenology of these hybrid GRBs has in turn motivated to consider alternative compact binary progenitor channels -- most notably NS -- white dwarf (WD) mergers -- and the formation of a massive proto-NS to account for the prolonged high-energy emission \citep{King2007,Yang2022,Sun2025}.
-Besides progenitor types, several other factors, such as central engine, jet geometry and emitter physics, contribute to the observed GRB duration, further limiting the reliability of duration-based classification \citep{Zhang2025}.
+More recently, mounting observational evidence has indicated that compact-object mergers are also likely progenitors of some long duration GRBs \citep[e.g.][]{Gehrels2006, Zhang2007, Troja2022, Rastinejad2022, Yang2024,Eappachen2025}, demonstrating that the merger remnant, either an accreting BH or a massive NS, can produce classical short-duration($\lesssim$2 s) emission and also power minute-long gamma-ray transients The unusual phenomenology of these hybrid GRBs has in turn motivated consideration of alternative compact binary progenitor channels - most notably NS - white dwarf (WD) mergers - and the formation of a massive proto-NS to account for the prolonged high-energy emission \citep{King2007,Yang2022,Sun2025}.
+Besides progenitor types, several other factors, such as central engine, jet geometry, and emitter physics, contribute to the observed GRB duration, further limiting the reliability of duration-based classification \citep{Zhang2025}.